ASICS GEL-NIMBUS 26 Running Shoe Review

 HOKA Clifton 9

 The ASICS GEL-NIMBUS 26 and the HOKA Clifton 9 are both popular, well-cushioned daily trainers, but each has its own advantages.
 The HOKA is lighter and offers better energy return, making it a bit more versatile.
-The ASICS, meanwhile, has a higher stack height and offers somewhat better cushioning, making it a bit more tailored to easy miles and recovery runs.
+The ASICS, meanwhile, has a wider base and offers better lateral stability, making it a somewhat smoother ride for easy miles.

 ASICS NOVABLAST 4